Bellingcat: West Papua independence movement

-QAnon, U.S. Capitol attack, and Ashli Babbitt
+January 6 United States Capitol attack

 Bellingcat has also reported on the attack on the United States Capitol by Trump supporters of 6 January 2021, as well as the fatal shooting of Ashli Babbitt, who took part in the attack.
-It has reported on Babbitt and the influence of QAnon and other conspiracy theories, which they liken to the process of radicalization.
+It has reported on Babbitt and the influence of QAnon and other conspiracy theories, which they liken to the process of radicalisation.
+Bellingcat also reported on Riley Williams, a participant of the January 6 Capitol attack who was responsible for stealing the laptop of Nancy Pelosi.
+It uncovered videos of her doing Nazi salutes, as well as video of her praising Adolf Hitler.
+6 Bellingcat researchers took part in her investigation, Bellingcat was also the first group to identify Williams after the attack.

-Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, Bellingcat wrote about several findings of cluster munition in Ukraine.
-The organisation also collects evidence of war crimes against civilians in Ukraine.
-In particular, it includes information about the airstrike of the Drama Theater and maternity hospital in Mariupol.
-Bellingcat's website maintains a page that contains eyewitness footage, as well as reports from various information resources (mainly social networks).

 Investigation of Maria Adela

 In 2021, Bellingcat launched an investigation of Maria Adela Kuhfeldt Rivera, a supposed jewellery designer from Peru.
 In 2005, Maria Adela had filed an application to be inscribed into the country's citizen database.
 Due to lack of proof of actual birth in Peru, the application was denied and her identity was marked as unknown.
-Bellingcat interviewed various acquaintances of Maria, who told them the cover identity.
-A girl left behind by her mother on a holiday to the Soviet Union for the 1980 Summer Olympics, although those living near to her childhood address in Moscow report never having heard of her.
+Bellingcat interviewed various acquaintances of Maria, who told them her cover identity: a girl left behind by her mother on a holiday to the Soviet Union for the 1980 Summer Olympics.
+Those living near to her childhood address in Moscow report never having heard of her.
 In addition to this, researchers noticed a similarity between Maria Adela's Russian passport and that of other GRU agents.
 As an executive member of the Lions Club in Naples, she came in contact with many officers and officials from NATO.
 With the use of facial recognition software, Maria Adela was identified as Olga Kolobova, a spy of the GRU.